 PROs collect for usage in their specific territories, with the North American ones including ASCAP, BMI, SESAC, and SOCAN, but there are countless more worldwide.
 Navigating when and who to register with can be difficult and time-consuming, but it’s also very important.
 Working with a publishing administrator like Songtrust is a one-stop solution.

 You shouldn't have to do it alone, so we've collected a ton of crucial information and answered all your FAQs in our Help Center.
 To get you started, here are a few places to start, including how we can help you figure out the PRO landscape:

-If you don't find an answer to your question about performance rights organizations, reach out to our team and we'll be happy to guide you through any questions you have.
+If you don't find an answer to your question about PROs, reach out to our team and we'll be happy to guide you through any questions you have.
 To make sure you're registered properly and collecting all your possible royalties, including both performance and mechanical, sign up for a Songtrust account today.